 Thankfully, there are many alternatives to those harmful cleaners.
 Most stores carry natural solutions that clean up just as well as the chemicals without adding danger to your home.
 In fact, some common household items like lemon juice, vinegar, baking soda, and cooking oil can effectively clean many areas when used correctly.

 So how do you prevent spring cleaning from turning into an airborne hazard for your family?
 You could keep the windows open while you clean, but more likely than not it will be too hot outside or allergen levels will be too.

-Your next option is an air purifier, which exists as whole-home purifiers or a single room, portable purifiers.
+Your next option is an air purifier, which exists as whole-home purifiers or a single-room portable purifier.
 Find one that works for you and your family, and you can enjoy the benefits of fresh indoor air after Spring Cleaning and (better yet) all year long.